 Lesser flamingos, feeding in Lake Abietta, Ethiopia, contrast sharply with a jet-black rain cloud.
 (Photo copyright © by Kaj Halberg)

-In a pallid morning light, a double rainbow stands above Mount Kinabalu, Gunung Kinabalu National Park, Sabah, Borneo. – Read about wildlife on this mountain elsewhere on this website, see Travel episodes: Borneo 1985 – A hike up Gunung Kinabalu.
+In a pallid morning light, a double rainbow stands above Mount Kinabalu, Gunung Kinabalu National Park, Sabah, Borneo. – Read about wildlife on this mountain on the page Travel episodes – Borneo 1985: A hike up Gunung Kinabalu.
 (Photo copyright © by Kaj Halberg)

 Rain clouds greatly enhance the beauty of the otherwise rather flat landscape in Serengeti National Park, northern Tanzania.
 In the upper picture, a shower streaks the sky above rocky outcrops, named Simba Kopjes, while in the lower one, clouds are gathering at sunset.
 (Photos copyright © by Kaj Halberg)

-Rhododendron arboreum, which can grow up to 15 metres tall, is the national plant of Nepal, called lali guras.
+Rhododendron arboreum, which can grow up to 15 m tall, is the national plant of Nepal, called lali guras.
 This species is very common in the Himalaya, and when it is blooming in March-April, parts of the forest in many places show a reddish or pinkish tinge, stemming from millions of flowers.
-The intensity of the red colour of the flowers decreases, as you move higher, and near the upper limit of its distribution you sometimes encounter trees with white flowers. – Read more about rhododendrons elsewhere on this website, see Plants: Rhododendrons.
+The intensity of the red colour of the flowers decreases, as you move higher, and near the upper limit of its distribution you sometimes encounter trees with white flowers.

 Flowers of Rhododendron arboreum, covered in raindrops after a monsoon shower, Ghunsa Valley, eastern Nepal.
 (Photo copyright © by Kaj Halberg)